dappley/dappley-stats/README.md

 {
-  // ONLY ONE OF "NODE_IP" or "NODE_DOCKER_HOSTNAME" (offline usage) is required; the former gets precedence "NODE_IP"                 : "0.0.0.0",    // proxy requires ip of a node's rpc server; ie. ipconfig getifaddr en0 "NODE_DOCKER_HOSTNAME"    : "dappley"     // hostname of the node running on the default network bridge "NODE_RPC_PORT"           : 50050,        // port # of a node's rpc server "WEB_SERVER_PORT"         : 8080,         // webserver runs at http://0.0.0.0:8080
+  // ONLY ONE OF "NODE_IP" or "NODE_DOCKER_HOSTNAME" (offline usage) is required; the former gets precedence "NODE_IP"                 : "0.0.0.0",    // proxy requires ip of a node's rpc server; ie. ipconfig getifaddr en0 "NODE_DOCKER_HOSTNAME"    : "dappley"     // hostname of the node's docker container running on the default network bridge "NODE_RPC_PORT"           : 50050,        // port # of a node's rpc server "WEB_SERVER_PORT"         : 8080,         // webserver runs at http://0.0.0.0:8080
   "POLLING_INTERVAL"        : 5000,         // interval in milliseconds at which to poll a node's rpc server